 2. Subscribe to our weekly Startup Digest email to get details of upcoming events: http://www.leicesterstartups.com/startup-digest/ (this is really important!)

-3. Join our community Slack team to chat with other people, ask questions, get help, etc: http://www.leicesterstartups.com/wp-login.php?action=slack-invitation
+3. Join our community Slack team to chat with other people, ask questions, get & give help, etc: http://www.leicesterstartups.com/wp-login.php?action=slack-invitation (DO NOT join this to hawk business services – you will be wasting your time and will be removed)

 4. Add your startup (however embryonic it might be) to our Startup Genome map: http://www.leicesterstartups.com/our-startups/.
 Please provide a postal address for your startup otherwise it won’t appear on the Leicester map.
 Contact us once you’ve submitted so we can be sure it gets listed.